 Here are some more tips for using free templates.

-- Change any logo to your own (or don’t have a logo at all)
+Change the logo on the template to that of your own organization.
+Or choose not to have a logo at all.

 I’ve done the searching for you and found legitimate and helpful sources of project management templates online that are free to download.
 Let’s go!